cursorless-dev/cursorless-talon/docs/README.md

 ##### `"file"`
 The word file can be used to expand the target to refer to the entire file.

-* "`copy file"`
+* `"copy file"`
-* "`take file"`
+* `"take file"`
-* "`take file blue air"`
+* `"take file blue air"`

-For example,
-`take file [blue] air`
-Selects the file including the token containing letter 'a' with a blue hat.
+For example, `"take file [blue] air"` selects the file including the token containing letter 'a' with a blue hat.

 ### Compound targets
-Individual targets can be combined into compound targets to make bigger targets or refer to multiple selections at the same .
+Individual targets can be combined into compound targets to make bigger targets or refer to multiple selections at the same time.

 #### Range targets
 A range target uses one primitive target as its start and another as its end to form a range from the start to the end.
 For example, `"air past bat"` refers to the range from the token with a hat over its 'a' to a token with a hat over its 'b'.